Philosophy

 It may be the case that we are the chance occurrence of large configurations of complex molecules which give off blips of thought…..
 But the evidence does not rule out the case of humans being of fundamental importance to existence and having been written into the blueprint of existence from the very beginning.
 The final cause of creation is us; the processes between the beginning and now are the causal and necessary links between the two.

-Categories: Philosophy, Philosophy of Science Tags:
+Filed Under: Philosophy, Philosophy of Science

 Materialism and Physicalism